Board Of Directors

 EXECUTIVE COMMITTEE

-Anthony Fellow – President: Before obtaining his doctorate from USC, Tony was a reporter and editor with the San Gabriel Valley Tribune where he was a city editor, columnist, and covered state and national politics.
+Anthony Fellow, PhD – President: Before obtaining his doctorate from USC, Tony was a reporter and editor with the San Gabriel Valley Tribune where he was a city editor, columnist, and covered state and national politics.
 After he was graduated from USC, he taught at Cal State Los Angeles, Cal State Fullerton, where he was chair of the Department of Communications and then the Department of Cinema and Television Arts, and USC.
 He learned to paint in Florence, Italy, where he taught American students for 18 years.
 He grew up in El Monte, where he served as vice mayor and councilman.
 He also was a Pasadena City College trustee, and is a director on the Upper San Gabriel Valley MWD and sits on the Metropolitan Water District of Southern California.
 He is currently earning a graduate degree in theology at St. Joseph’s College.
 He is author of five books, including American Media History.

 BOARD MEMBERS AT LARGE